pnwairfire/bluesky-web/API.md

         "root_url": "http://localhost:8888/playground-output/abc123"
     }

-Otherwise, if you set 'image_results_version=v1' or if you don't set it at all, you'll get something like the following:
+Otherwise, if you set 'image_results_version=v1' or if you didn't set it at all, you'll get something like the following:

     {